The Inside Spread

 Do I need a New York fishing license?

-Most anglers need a New York fishing license; additional stamps or privileges may be required for trout, salmon, and sturgeon in certain waters—check DEC for current requirements.
+Most anglers need a New York fishing license; additional stamps or privileges may be required for trout, salmon, and sturgeon in certain waters—check DEC for current requirements for the license year covering your trip dates.

 Where can I find New York fishing regulations?

-Use DEC fishing pages for freshwater and marine regulations summaries, Great Lakes tributary rules, and special regulations by water.
+Use DEC fishing pages for freshwater and marine regulations summaries, Great Lakes tributary rules, special regulations by water, and any in-season emergency notices.

 What are New York’s best-known fisheries?

-Lake Ontario and Erie tributaries support salmon and steelhead; the Adirondacks offer brook trout ponds; the Hudson and Finger Lakes support bass, walleye, and panfish.
+Lake Ontario and Erie tributaries support salmon and steelhead; the Adirondacks offer brook trout ponds; the Hudson and Finger Lakes support bass, walleye, and panfish; Long Island Sound adds striped bass and nearshore marine opportunity.

 Sources